Toyota Mirai reliability & safety

 As well as inherent strength of engineering, there are hydrogen leak sensors (the gas is odourless and attempts to add agents to make it noticeable to human noses interfered with the fuel-cell reaction) and the system is designed both to shut off in the event of a collision and to ensure leaks couldn’t make it inside the car should they somehow occur.

 As far as more traditional safety issues are concerned, the Mirai has them covered, too.
-The car isn’t sold in sufficient volume to have been independently crash-tested by Euro NCAP, but it has a full roster of safety systems.
+The car isn’t sold in sufficient volume to have been independently crash-tested by Euro NCAP, hence it getting only four stars here, but it has a full roster of safety systems.
 They include multiple airbags, pre-crash safety with autonomous braking and blind-spot monitoring with rear cross-traffic alert.
+You can't get a spare tyre or space saver tyre, though - there's a tyre inflation kit.